The New Adventures of Hitler

 "The New Adventures of Hitler" is a creator-owned British comic story.
-It was initially partially published in the magazine Cut in 1989, and then in its entirety in the adult-orientated comic Crisis.
+It was initially partially published in the magazine Cut in 1989, and then in its entirety in the adult-oriented comic Crisis.
 Written by Grant Morrison and drawn by Steve Yeowell, the story is based on Bridget Dowling's debated assertion that Adolf Hitler spent time in Liverpool shortly before the outbreak of World War I. "The New Adventures of Hitler" uses several anachronisms to comment on present-day politics at the time of publication, and caused some controversy in Britain.

 Creation

 Grant Morrison and Steve Yeowell had broken through to critical acclaim with the revisionist superhero story "Zenith" in 2000 AD in 1987, and Morrison rapidly became one of the best-known British comic writers - including being headhunted by DC Comics.
 However, the writer continued to concurrently work on smaller-scale comics projects, as well as plays.
 With the boom in adult interest in comics following the mainstream success of Watchmen and The Dark Knight Returns, many different publications began showing interest in the medium - including Complete Print International, a Scottish publisher putting together a new music and culture magazine called Cut.
 Inspired by what they saw as the worrying parallels between 1930s Nazi Germany and the policies of the then-incumbent Conservative government under Margaret Thatcher, Morrison and Yeowell devised "The New Adventures of Hitler" for serialisation in the magazine.

 What I had done is put Thatcherite ideology into the mouth of Hitler, because some of the things I see happening around me I find disturbing.
 The things that Thatcher is doing and saying, destroying the unions, Section 28 and the talked about camps for AIDS sufferers, are all things that Hitler talked about in Mein Kampf.